brozeph/simple-socks/readme.md

 * [handshake](#handshake) - The first event fired and it occurs when a new SOCKS5 client proxy negotiation occurs
 * [authenticate](#authenticate) - When username/password authentication is configured (see above), this event is fired when a successful authentication occurs
 * [authenticateError](#authenticateerror) - When username/password authentication is configured, this event is fired when authentication fails
+* [connectionFilter](#connectionfilter) - When a destination address is denied by the configured connection filter callback, this event is fired
 * [proxyConnect](#proxyconnect) - After handshake and optional authentication, this event is emitted upon successful connection with the remote destination
 * [proxyError](#proxyerror) - If connection to the remote destination fails, this event is emitted
 * [proxyData](#proxydata) - When data is recieved from the remote destination, this event is fired